Back to Top

 G-8’s Web base

 In addition to his Doc Savage and The Spider sites, Chris Kalb has crafted a wonderful site devoted to the Flying Spy, which includes information on author Robert J. Hogan and interior artist J. Fleming Gould, the major characters in the series, an annotated bibliography of adventures and covers and interior art.
-Added features include screensavers, a “G-8’s Flight Helmet” kit and a game.
-(The site requires the Macromedia Flash plugin.)
+Added features include screensavers, a “G-8’s Flight Helmet” kit, and a game.
+(The site requires Adobe Flash.)

 Page of Grace